0x4447/0x4447_product_answering_machine/README.md

 This stack is available to anyone at no cost, but on an as-is basis.
 0x4447 LLC is not responsible for damages or costs of any kind that may occur when you use the stack.
 You take full responsibility when you use it.

-# Manual work
+# Deploy

-Sadly at the time of writing this Lex and Connect are not supported by CloudFormation, this means that you have to configure this two services first by hand.
+This project is described using a CloudFomration file, but sadly Lex and Connect are not yet supported by CloudFormation. before we deploy the stack we need to perform some manual work, so we have all the necessary details for the CF stack itself.

 ### AWS Lex